subnero1/website-staging/pulse/README.md

     - The `title` and `date` are shown below the image for each post in the pulse page.
     - The `categories` section is to link the relevant tags to the post.
 Currently, we have `media`, `news`, `newsletter`, `sauvc`, `sensors`, `wnc` and `wqm`.
 If there are multiple categories, the values should be separated with space such as `news wnc`.
     - The `thumbnail` is the image of the post in the https://subnero.com/pulse/.
 The thumbnail image has of dimension 250 x 250 px and to be added in the `images` folder and named as `pulse-thumbnail-<name of the image>.jpg`
+    - The 'banner' is the image of the post in the top of the page in the pulse post.
+The banner image should be added in the  `images` folder and named as `banner-pulse-<name of the image>.jpg`.
     - It would be good to have images in the post.
 The image needs to be added in the `images` folder and named as `pulse-<name of the image>.jpg`.
 The image can be added in the post as shown below.
 ```
 ![]({{site.baseurl}}/images/pulse-imdex.jpg){: .center-image  }